wankata/simple-ecommerce-demo/README.md

     app templates.
   * The templates are not really responsive.
 We use the same column count nevertheless the device width.
   * When you have less items on a row, the card width increases.
+  * All strings are marked as translatable, but no real localisation is implemented yet.